Dennis366/BootstrapWebPage/README.md

 ---

-## ▶️ How to Run the Project
+##  How to Run the Project
 1. Download or clone the repository
-2. Make sure all files stay in the same folder structure
+2. Make sure the file structure is correct:
+   - All HTML files (index.html, more.html, about.html) are in the root folder
+   - All images are inside the /images folder
+   - style.css and script.js are in the root folder

+    3. Open the project:
+   - Double-click index.html, or
-3. Open `index.html` in your web browser
+   - Right-click → Open with your browser

 ---